Updated – Originally published January 17, 2024

 Drug emojis are used to advertise and purchase drugs on social media.
 Almost a quarter of teens have seen drugs advertised on social media.
 One study reveals that 30% of cocaine users have drugs delivered to their porches within 30 minutes of purchasing online, faster than some food delivery services!

-By using drug emojis, minors can easily purchase drugs online while keeping parents unaware.
+By using drug emojis, minors can easily purchase drugs online while keeping their parents unaware.

 Drug Emojis: A Parent’s Guide